-For the purposes of the Executive Summary Table, the abbreviation; (1) "PMACC" means Projected Maximum Amount of Class Claims," (2) "EAACC" means Estimated Allowed Amount Class Claims," and "PFPD" means "Projected First Payment Date."
-The Debtor assumed based on discussions with the Bank that it will elect Bank Option A, which seems to be better for the Bank and the more expensive Option for the Debtor.
+For the purposes of the Executive Summary Table, the abbreviation: (1) "PMACC" means Projected Maximum Amount of Class Claims, (2) "EAACC" means Estimated Allowed Amount Class Claims, (3) "PFPD" means Projected First Payment Date and (4) "PED" means the Projected Effective Date of the Plan, which is October 1, 2017.
+The Debtor assumed that the Bank and the Debtor will reach an agreement regarding Modified Bank Loan Documents that results in a settlement.